Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 Kaleb of Atlanta

-His Beatitude Onufriy, Metropolitan of Kiev and All Ukraine
+His Beatitude Onuphrius, Metropolitan of Kiev and All Ukraine

-Metropolitan Onufriy has been the first hierarch of the Ukrainian Orthodox Church since 17 Aug, 2014.
+Metropolitan Onuphrius has been the first hierarch of the Ukrainian Orthodox Church since 17 Aug, 2014.
 His Church has been the only recognized jurisdiction in Ukraine for more than 1000 years, initially belonging to the Patriarch of Constantinople, then to the Patriarch of Moscow.
-In 2019, an unrecognized breakaway sect of men without ordinations started proclaiming themselves the true Orthodox Church of Ukraine and seizing upon the nationalist sympathies of the Ukrainian government and propagandizing on the Russian war in Ukraine in order to delegitimize the canonical Church in Ukraine and Metropolitan Onufriy.
+In 2019, an unrecognized breakaway sect of men without ordinations started proclaiming themselves the true Orthodox Church of Ukraine and seizing upon the nationalist sympathies of the Ukrainian government and propagandizing on the Russian war in Ukraine in order to delegitimize the canonical Church in Ukraine and Metropolitan Onuphrius.
 The government is stealing the Churches and giving them to the schismatics.
 Radicals are attacking priests.
 Laymen loyal to the Church are having their limbs ripped off of them.
 The Ukrainian Orthodox Church is under attack, and now central monastery of Ukraine is at threat of being taken away.
 The Kiev Caves Lavra is the largest monastery of the UOC, and the government has instructed our Church to remove themselves, monks and clergy, by 29 March 2023.
 The monks and clergy have not left and the people are standing between the police and the Kiev Caves to protect them.
+The government has now passed a law, Bill 8371, to prohibit the activities of the Ukrainian Orthodox Church.
 The Orthodox Patriarchs and Bishops of the world have taken notice of this persecution and have raised their voice.
 Their words will be collected here.

 Patriarchate of Antioch